DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 * Battle - Face off against a rival.
 Before battling, you can roll a die to take on a Battle Effect that will last for one battle.
 The winner of each battle will gain a Victory.

-* Fortify - Gain Strength.
+* Fortify - Gain a randomized amount of Strength.

 Each turn your rivals will also Battle each other or Fortify.
 To win. accumulate five Victories before any of them!